alotofaxolotl/PyMatrix/README.md

 FREQUENCY=3
 ```

-Lastly, because PyMatrix is one file and self-contained, you can put it in you `bin` and run from anywhere.
+Lastly, because PyMatrix is one file and self-contained, you can put it in your `bin` and run from anywhere.

 ```shell
 cp ./pymatrix.py /usr/local/bin/pymatrix